Pennsylvania race shows need for U.S. voting machine upgrades: experts

 U.S. intelligence agencies previously concluded that Russia interfered in the 2016 election through a campaign of propaganda and hacking to help Trump win.
 Russia has denied this.

 Pennsylvania Governor Tom Wolf, a Democrat, last month issued a directive requiring new voting machines in the state to have paper records of votes cast.
-Pennsylvania has provided funding for counties to buy new equipment, making it unclear when existing systems will be replaced before the November elections.
+Pennsylvania has not provided funding for counties to buy new equipment, making it unclear whether existing systems will be replaced before the November elections.

 President Donald Trump, who in the past has raised questions about the integrity of American elections, endorsed the paper backups in elections as useful to protect against Russian meddling.
 Trump said at a news conference last Thursday that "it's old-fashioned, but it's always good to have a paper back-up system of voting."